Recognition of same-sex unions in Ukraine: Introduction of legislation in 2023

 In May 2023, Zelenskyy said that the Ministry of Justice was working on introducing its own partnership bill.
 The Ministry gave final approval to a draft civil union bill on 22 October 2023, and the government vowed to approve it by the end of 2023.
 Conservative politician Andriy Kozhemiakin of the Batkivshchyna party told Parliament in June 2023 he supported the measure because "If it will never exist in Russia, it should exist and be supported here."
 However, the bill has stalled due to opposition from members of the Legal Affairs Committee.
 In August 2024, the Committee on National Health, Medical Care and Medical Insurance recommended the Parliament to pass the legislation.
 Zelenskyy reiterated his support in November 2024.
 On 14 May 2025, the government approved a roadmap for joining the European Union, which included calls for the adoption of a law on registered partnerships, with implementation scheduled for the third quarter of 2025.
+On 22 January 2026, a draft civil code was submitted to the Verkhovna Rada by Chairman Ruslan Stefanchuk, intended to "harmonize Ukrainian family law with European Union standards".
+It would define the family as "the cohabitation of a man and a woman" and include provisions automatically annulling marriages if one spouse undergoes sex reassignment surgery.
+Stefanchuk described the proposal as "modern and European".
+The legislation would explicitly exclude same-sex partnerships.
+On 12 March, the Ministry of Justice criticized the draft code, arguing that its exclusion of the recognition of same-sex unions runs counter to European integration and Ukraine's accession plans to the European Union.
+It emphasized that ignoring this issue violates the state's positive obligations under Articles 8 and 14 of the European Convention on Human Rights.
+The code was approved 254–2 in first reading on 28 April.